cruzgodar/wilson/README.md

 Wilson is a TypeScript and JavaScript library for creating interactive web applets.
 It handles boilerplate tasks like panning and zooming, makes parallelized gpu-based applets as easy as writing a shader, and even provides a robust and customizable fullscreen toolkit.
 All of this streamlines your work and simplifies your applets, letting you focus on the code that matters.

-Wilson does (just) four things:
+Wilson does four things:
-1. It removes unnecessary complexity from writing applets using WebGL.
+1. It removes unnecessary complexity from writing applets using WebGL, including full WebXR support for 3D applets in VR headsets.
 You need only write a fragment shader (i.e. the actual parallelized code), and list any uniforms you use.
 2. It comprehensively handles panning and zooming, with support for pinch-to-zoom on touchscreens and inertia for both panning and zooming.
 Getting this to feel just right on your own is a very tedious process, and it's easy to stop at an 80% solution; Wilson sweats all the details.
 3. It adds support for interactive elements (so-called "draggables") that live on the canvas and can be moved independently.
 4. It defines a fullscreen mode for applets that preserves aspect ratio and event listeners, and integrates with the Page Transition API.